%201.png)

 Meet Jennifer

-A user persona was created to assign a person of the target audience.
+A user persona was created to assign a person from the target audience.
 This helps us keep in mind who we’re designing for

 Jennifer's Journey

-A journey map was created as a combination of all 5 participants experience during the usability testing.
+A journey map was created as a combination of all 5 participants' experiences during the usability testing.
 This allows us to determine where the pain points are in the ordering process

 Key Interview Findings